Seennt/github/README.md

 Reply with the following:

     'env' is not recognized as an inpipternal or external command, operable program or batch file.

 # Frontend
 This seennt platform will be equipped with the Django Template language(DTL) in combination with:
 - HTML 5 Boilerplate structure
 - Bootstrap 3
 - Bootstrap sass

 ## Favicon
-Generate a fanvicon online for instance [here](http://realfavicongenerator.net/).
+Generate a favicon online for instance [here](http://realfavicongenerator.net/).

 ## HTML 5 Boilerplate
 The focus is on the backend, nevertheless DRY coding is still preferred as